instant-labs/instant-bandit/pages/docs/usage/getting-started.md

   ]
 }
 ```
+Once you've saved this file, you should be able to request it directly via the site endpoint, i.e. `/api/sites/default`.

-With this configuration, Instant Bandit will present variants in the `my-experiment-1` experiment until it is marked inactive with `inactive: true` on the experiment.
+With this site configuration, Instant Bandit will present variants in the `my-experiment-1` experiment until it is marked inactive with `inactive: true` on the experiment.

 When the experiment is marked inactive, there will be no active experiments.
-Internally, the `InstantBandit` component will fall back to a built-in site/experiment/variant named "default", "default", and "default", respectively.
+Internally, the `InstantBandit` component will fall back to a built-in site/experiment/variant named `default`, `default`, and `default`, respectively.

 This is known as [The Invariant](../internals/invariant.md) and simply represents your website or app in an unmodified state, i.e. without Instant Bandit.

 > **Note:** When there is no active experiment, or when configuration is unavailable, or when an error occurs, Instant Bandit will always fall back to the invariant.
-> Any metrics captured will be recorded against that variant.
+> Any metrics captured will be recorded against that site/experiment/variant combination.

 ## Step 4: Author Your First Experiment